 There are two ways to practise art: to focus on a concept or to focus on the rules.
 The position I take is different each time.
 On the other hand, since I come from the world of improvisation, I really like to improvise in order to meet people, like at Novas Frequencias.
 I played my solo show a few times, but I also improvised with people from different musical aesthetics.
 I try to connect with that.
 I don’t want to play in bands where the focus is on improvisation per se, it’s more about improvisation as some kind of food.

 So you can basically play with anyone?

 Yes.
 I’m looking for a space that is undefined, and this space then defines what is done and gives it a meaning.

-Do you have a special technique of playing that you developed?
+Do you have a special technique that you developed?

 There are many ways to play the guitar.
 You can play it like a traditional instrument, but you can also play it like a computer.
 I mix both of these techniques to create a wall of sound.
-I have a special technique: my arms do something with the guitar, and my feet do stuff on the pedals.
+I have a special technique where my arms do something with the guitar and my feet do stuff on the pedals.
 It’s like an expanding instrument.
-My technique is closer to that of a drummer than a guitar player.
-I use my arms, feet, legs.
-To prepare for my project Acapulco Redux, I’d watched a lot of tap dance videos to learn how to use the weight of my body and my feet.
+My technique is closer to that of a drummer than a guitar player; I use my arms, feet, legs.
+To prepare for my project Acapulco Redux, I watched a lot of tap dance videos to learn how to use the weight of my body and feet.
 I’m trying to reinvent my technique all the time.
 I try to follow what I feel.

 Do you also play other instruments?

 Before – to earn money – I used to be a guitar teacher.
 I didn’t like it too much, but they also had drums there, so I learned to play drums that way.